CHaucke89/pycentauri/README.md

 On the CC2, mid-print Canvas filament switches are detected by head
-position: the firmware never fully leaves its "printing" state during a switch, but the head parks at the purge chute behind the bed (y ≥ 258 mm, physically outside the printable area) for the duration. pycentauri reports code 27 the entire time the head is parked there mid-print.
+position: the firmware never fully leaves its "printing" state during a switch, but the head parks at the purge chute behind the bed (y ≥ 258 mm, physically outside the printable area) for the duration.
+CentauriPilot reports code 27 the entire time the head is parked there mid-print.

 ## Safety model